joshf/Indication/README.markdown

 Indication Readme
 ================

-Indication is a PHP download counter.
-You can use it to track the number of times a link has been clicked or the number of times a file has been downloaded.
+Indication is a PHP link counter.
+You can use it to track the number of times a link has been clicked or the number of times a file has been linked.
 Indication can also be used to hide affiliate links.

 The script uses a SQL database.
-It comes with an admin panel where you can view how many times a download has been accessed.
-You can also easily add, edit or remove downloads using the panel.
-Indication can also display the current count for a download on any web page.
+It comes with an admin panel where you can view how many times a link has been accessed.
+You can also easily add, edit or remove links using the panel.
+Indication can also display the current count for a link on any web page.

 Features:
 ---------

-* Password protect downloads
+* Password protect links
 * Can be used to track links aswell
 * Count unique visitors to avoid multiple counts from same user
-* Supports displaying of ads before user is redirected to download
+* Supports displaying of ads before user is redirected to link
 * Full admin panel
-* Display download counts to users
+* Display link counts to users
 * Works well on mobile devices due to a responsive layout
 * Ignore counts when admin is logged in
 * Beautiful notifications system thanks to Bootstrap Notify